a1an1in/libobject/doc/commit_format.md

 [update:zip] continue to implement zip.

 Description:
-finished add file for zip, add file test ok.
+add new interfaces for archive.

 Major Changes:
-1. fix bug of deflate_compress.
+1. change add_files pars.
-2. fix bug after changing ZIP_CENTROL_DIR_HEADER_SIZE.
+2. add new interfaces for archive.